fashiondesign

 After the fashion weeks, the Gucci Love Parade in Hollywood was yet another weird event, representing the many futile proclamations navigating the sea of marketing.

-Instead of doing their job – making beautiful clothes – they suggest alternative lifestyle strategies.
+Designers forget the purpose of their role.
+Instead of doing their job – creating beautiful clothes – they suggest alternative lifestyle strategies.

 Marketing and the purpose of a fashion brand

 If you are a designer, you should have a vision and express it through your creativity.
 That is an opportunity to trace new pathways, inspiring others.
 But the issue is that clothes have no point anymore.
+The design is not the focus of a collection, the chit-chat that surrounds them is.

 Well, designers, the viable idea is to make much smaller collections.
 Reduce – a lot – the number of pieces and create a timeless aesthetic.

+But please, put your creativity to work and make curated creations that reflect your visions.
 We appreciate your lifestyle suggestions, but creativity is what we expect from you.
 All the other proposals have to come along with it.
 Otherwise, it seems like you have no ideas except marketing claims.

 Wittgenstein said that “ethics and aesthetics are one.”

-You can hire marketing gurus.
-But new ideas and creative designs are hard to find!
+You can hire marketing gurus, but new ideas and creative designs are hard to find!

-Smells like marketing Read More »
+Smells Like Marketing Read More »

 Fashion research for a niche audience